 - One of North America’s largest and most ethnically diverse cities.
 Explore the city of Toronto on the Ontario Travel website.

-By completing this program you will be apply to apply your knowledge to complex decision making, to serious ethical issues, and to develop a strong sense of personal accountability, intellectual rigour and independence.
+By completing this program you will apply your knowledge to complex decision making, serious ethical issues, and develop a strong sense of personal accountability, intellectual rigour, and independence.

 The program: overview

 Number of spaces available: 10 overall – 5 Pathologists' Assistants, 5 Clinical Embryologists